What are the Flaws in Traditional Costing System

 The traditional allocation method assigns manufacturing overhead expenses based on a single cost driver, such as direct labour hours or machine hours.

 While nonmanufacturing costs are not regarded as production costs and are not assigned to products, regardless of whether the costs are based on the products, manufacturing costs are all considered to be a part of the product cost.
 For instance, the cost of the equipment used to take and process customer orders is not attributed to any specific products, even though it is required to take product orders.

+There are two flaws in traditional costing.
+One is that, in traditional costing, the selling price of a product depends solely on the costs.
 The problem with such a method of pricing is that the customers may not find the resulting price acceptable.
 Also, the competitors may have lower prices or offer better quality for the same price or less.

-This flaw can be addressed by target costing, which seeks to estimate a target price at which the customers are willing to pay for a certain product and derives a target cost from there.
+This flaw can be addressed by target costing, which seeks to estimate a target price the customers are willing to pay for a certain product and derives a target cost from there.
 The organisation will then have to apply value engineering to ensure that the actual cost will not exceed the target cost.

 Lifecycle costing considers all costs relevant to the product, even those incurred before and after production.
 The link between target and lifecycle costing is that both use value engineering to reduce costs.

 Both try to identify the parts of the product or the processes which do not add value to the customers and reduce the expenses in those areas.
 In that way, the organisation gets to maximise value and cut costs.